magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ## CLJ TDD

-While we are making good progress, we still want to create a TDD-style workflow.
+While we are making good progress, we still want to create a [TDD][9]-style workflow.
 Any time you modify your source code the corresponding unit tests should be executed again.